enpit/fleux/README.md

 const store = createStore();
 ```

-(It should be noted that in general it is not recommended to create a store without initializing any values).
+(In general it is not recommended to create a store without initializing any values).

 You can now access your state as properties on the store (accessor properties behind the scenes take care of the rest).
 The store offers a small API for subscribing to changes like this: